univention/intercom-service/docs/configuration.rst

     Possible values
         ``test``, ``live``, ``test proxies``.

-    For more information refer to the Nordeck Documentation.
+    For more information refer to the Nordeck documentation.

     .. list-table::
         :header-rows: 1